-On or before October 15 of each year, the District's budget officer must prepare and submit a proposed budget to the District Board for the next fiscal year.
+On or before October 15 of each year, the District's budget officer must prepare and submit a proposed budget to the District's Board of Directors for the next fiscal year.
 Thereupon, notice must be published stating, among other things, that the budget is open to inspection by the public and that interested electors may file or register any objection to the budget.